Allyooop/muskox/method.md

   <<: *default
   database: muskox_developments
 ```
-This is a YAML file.
-YAML stands for "Yet Another Markup Language".
-To find out more about YAML, see the [website]().
+This is a YAML file (.yml and .yaml are the common file names).
+YAML stands for YAML Ain't Markup Language.
+If that self-referential statement sounds weird, it's because it used to be called "Yet Another Markup Language" but does little markup in the sense of HTML and the creators wanted to ensure people knew it wasn't a language like HTML.
+Still confused?
+Don't worry about it.
+To find out more about YAML, see the [YAML website](http://www.yaml.org/).

 YAML is a data syntax which has a **key** and a corresponding **value** next to it.
 Key-value pairs are a really common concept in computer science so it worth getting.